Thuy Tien water park

 Suoi Tien Cultural Theme Park

 There are some pretty strange Christian theme parks around the world, but what about Buddhists?
-In Ho Chi Minh City, Buddhists finally have a place where they can show their devotion – and a place to feed 1,500 live crocodiles with meat slung from fishing poles.
-That has to be worth at least +3 karma points.
+In Ho Chi Minh City, you’ll discover a place where many Buddhists go to show their devotion – and where you can feed 1,500 live crocodiles with meat slung from fishing poles.

 Bui Vien Street